a collaborative exhibition and research site by the Artists of the Institute

-A continuation of Extended Techniques, an experimental lecture by Sprechgesang Institute focusing on nontraditional uses of conventional objects or tools, Asterisms will be the active site for unexpected hybridizations of categorical knowledge, a break from normalized interpretations of experience.
+A continuation of Extended Techniques, an experimental lecture by Sprechgesang Institute focusing on nontraditional uses of conventional objects or tools, Asterisms is the active site for unexpected hybridizations of categorical knowledge, a break from normalized interpretations of experience.

 The general idea is to have a range of artists (which might include dancers, plumbers, mathematicians, painters, biologists etc) presenting their work alongside one another in a gallery space.
 One idea is for an exhibition to exist as a well-curated collection of objects, introduced by a performative opening event.
 During the opening (or periodically throughout the duration of the exhibition), the artists would present their work in a somewhat-choreographed way, so that the different gestures and/or words of the artists begin to sync up or mirror each other throughout the evening.

 a. chef: prepares, seasons, and cooks several plates of fish.
 Exhibited objects include cooking appliances, ingredient list, spices, cooking utensils, receipts for fish, etc. During performance, chef cooks and distributes fish to other artists in the exhibition, while reciting instructions about his/her process.